 There’s more to archery practice than flinging a few arrows at a target.

 To be successful in any sport, practice is required.
 Even pro athletes must put forth some effort in practice in order to compete in games.
-Archery—especially in the realm of bowhunting— requires practice.
+Archery—especially in the realm of bowhunting— requires archery target practice.
 With today’s modern equipment, archery shooting is easier and more enjoyable.